iFR-ACSO/TAC25-Inf-MPC/README.md

 ### Reproduction

 Run `evaluation.m` to get all plots from the paper and additional once.
-Due to the large size of the `.mat` file, you have to copy and paste it from the DARUS <https://doi.org/10.18419/DARUS-5297/> data repository in the corresponding folder.
+Due to the large size of the `.mat` file, you have to copy and paste it from the [DARUS repository](https://doi.org/10.18419/DARUS-5297) in the corresponding folder.
 Or, you re-run the simulation.
 However, you might receive different results because a new uniform distribution is calculated for the initial conditions.

 ### Re-running